MP 41x15x10 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
-It's also worth noting that miniscule components of these devices have the potential to complicate diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these products have the potential to hinder the diagnostic process when they are in the body.

 Avoid contact with neodymium magnets if you have a nickel allergy.